platformsh/platformsh-docs/docs/src/administration/users.md

 ### Project roles

-A user can have one of the following role to control their access at the project level:
+A user can have one of the following roles to control their access at project level:

 | Role           | View environment | Push code | Manage user access | Change settings | Execute actions on all environments |
 |----------------|------------------|-----------|--------------------|-----------------|-------------------------------------|